Building insulation: Planning and examples

 How much insulation a house should have depends on building design, climate, energy costs, budget, and personal preference.
 Regional climates make for different requirements.
-Building codes often set minimum standards for fire safety and energy efficiency, which can be voluntarily exceeded within the context of sustainable architecture for green certifications such as LEED.

-The insulation strategy of a building needs to be based on a careful consideration of the mode of energy transfer and the direction and intensity in which it moves.
+Building codes often set minimum standards for fire safety and energy efficiency, which can be voluntarily exceeded within the context of sustainable architecture for green certifications such as LEED.The insulation strategy of a building needs to be based on a careful consideration of the mode of energy transfer and the direction and intensity in which it moves.
 This may alter throughout the day and from season to season.
 It is important to choose an appropriate design, the correct combination of materials, and building techniques to suit the particular situation.

 United States

-The thermal insulation requirements in the USA follow the ASHRAE 90.1 which is the U.S. energy standard for all commercial and some residential buildings.
+The thermal insulation requirements in the United States follow the ASHRAE 90.1, which is the US energy standard for all commercial and some residential buildings.
 ASHRAE 90.1 standard considers multiple perspectives such as prescriptive, building envelope types and energy cost budget.
 And the standard has some mandatory thermal insulation requirements.
-All thermal insulation requirements in ASHRAE 90.1 are divided by the climate zone, it means that the amount of insulation needed for a building is determined by which climate zone the building locates.
-The thermal insulation requirements are shown as R-value and continuous insulation R-value as the second index.
+All thermal insulation requirements in ASHRAE 90.1 are divided by the climate zone; it means that the amount of insulation needed for a building is determined by which climate zone the building locates.
+The thermal insulation requirements are shown as R-values and continuous insulation R-value as the second index.
 The requirements for different types of walls (wood framed walls, steel framed walls, and mass walls) are shown in the table.